 “Sit down and write a business plan for yourself.
 Write a brand story that will be used like a brand manual on you.
 I did it, and it really helped,” says Whiting.

 What exactly is in a brand manual?
-Whiting, also known as “Bizzy” to friends and family, says to use buzzwords or keywords you want associated with your brand.
+Whiting, also known as “Bizzy” to friends and family, says to use buzzwords or keywords you want associated with your personal brand.
 Write down your personal goals, use imagery that inspires you, and add a brief narrative about yourself.

 “It doesn’t have to be a novel, but write a little blurb about yourself.
 If you were to have a CEO bio right now, what would it say?”